EndPointCorp/end-point-blog/2015/07/30/imgbi-secret-encrypted-image-sharing.html.md

 The system is divided into two components: the **HTML/JS** frontend and a **Python FastCGI API**.

-Unfortunately the documentation is a still in its very early stage and it's lacking a meaningful structure and a lot of needed information.
+Unfortunately the documentation is a still in its very early stage and it’s lacking a meaningful structure and a lot of needed information.

-Here's an overview of the steps we followed to setup img.bi on our own server behind **nginx**.
+Here’s an overview of the steps we followed to setup img.bi on our own server behind **nginx**.

 First of all we chose that we wanted to have as much as possible running and confined to a regular user, which is always a good idea with such young and potentially vulnerable tools.
 We chose to use the *imgbi* user.